chiaranovelli/DII4ET_exercise_naples/README.md

 ---

-## Start the Exercise
+## What to do

-Open the notebook directly in Google Colab using the link at the top of the GitHub page:
+Open the notebook ROM_exercise.ipynb directly in Google Colab using the link at the top of the notebook:
 **"Open in Colab"**

 This will launch the notebook in Colab, where you can run all the code step by step.